7 Amazing Ways to Prevent Diabesity While Burning Fat

 Obesity increases the risk of many serious medical conditions, including:

 - Cardiovascular disease

 - Type 2 diabetes

 Because obesity and type 2 diabetes are symptoms of the same metabolic disorder – the body’s inability to properly use insulin – obesity is the number one risk factor for type 2 diabetes.
-Once you develop type 2 diabetes with obesity, you have diabesity, which puts you at risk for even more serious health problems.
+This diabesity puts you at risk for even more serious health problems.
 Along with the above illnesses, diabesity increases your risk for: